R.E.A. Holdings plc: Further re selling prices

 DJ R.E.A.
 Holdings plc: Further re selling prices

 R.E.A.
 Holdings plc (RE.)
 R.E.A.
-Holdings plc: Further re selling prices 20-Jun-2022 / 11:59 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
+Holdings plc: Further re selling prices 21-Jun-2022 / 07:00 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
 The issuer is solely responsible for the content of this announcement.

 -----------------------------------------------------------------------------------------------------------------------